phalcon/documentation/docs/volt.md

 Note the call to the function `super()`.
 With that function it is possible to render the contents of the parent block.
 As partials, the path set to `extends` is a relative path under the current views directory (i.e. `app/views/`).

-!!! warning "NOTE"

-    By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option `'always' => true`.
+> **NOTE**: By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option `'always' => true`.
 Thus, the templates are compiled always taking into account changes in the parent templates.
+{: .alert .alert-warning }

 ## Autoescape Mode
 You can enable auto-escaping of all variables printed in a block using the autoescape mode: